Has yoga fallen out of your daily routine? Are you in need of a gentle push towards the mat? Me too, honey.

-If yoga in the morning is your thing, make sure you wear yoga friendly PJs to bed.
+If yoga in the morning is your thing, make sure you wear yoga-friendly PJs to bed.
 But if, like me, you have to practice at varying times, it’s best to wear comfy, flowing clothing around the house.
 Why?
 Being appropriately dressed for yoga means you’re more likely to take it to the mat.
 Sometimes the act of getting changed into gym leggings and a loose top can put us off exercising.
-But with home yoga we don’t need to get dressed up or travel.
-We can simply escape to the mat in our designated area, no fuss, low effort.
+But with home yoga, we don’t need to get dressed up or travel.
+We can simply escape to the mat in our designated area, with no fuss, and low effort.

 Even 10 minutes is better than nothing.